 In addition to studio work, Marc has extensive experience recording artists in unconventional locations, including historic churches, rustic barns, performance halls, and outdoor spaces.
 While he is well versed in modern recording equipment and Pro Tools, Marc prefers to capture sounds with analog tape machines and vintage consoles.

 Marc offers recording, mixing, producing, and mastering services to clients, both on-location and remotely.
 While Marc is based in New Mexico, he will travel to wherever an artist feels most comfortable recording worldwide.
-He also welcomes working with artists that perform in non-English languages.

 In addition to studio work, Marc provides live mixing services for shows on a selective basis.
-He has provided support for musicians in venues of various sizes across The United States, Canada, Japan, and Indonesia.
+He has provided support for musicians in venues of various sizes across The United States, England, Canada, Japan, and Indonesia.

 Marc offers consultations both in-person and remotely for those who are in the process of building their own studio.